Feminism | Posted by Brenna McCaffrey on 04/25/2011

 1) Transphobia.
 Full stop.
 Pride organizations worldwide ignore trans people and their individual struggles, choosing instead to focus on the needs of the (cis) white middle class men(and it is overwhelmingly gay men, and not lesbians)Source 1Source 2.
 Groups like the HRC and EGALE Canada have tried to distance themselves from trans communities(source), in order to make themselves more palatable to their intended heterosexual audiences.
 Which brings me to

-It seems that a lot of the goals of the modern pride movement are concerned with fitting in and being …
+It seems that a lot of the goals of the modern pride movement are concerned with fitting …